Best foot forward: Indonesian makes shoes from chicken feet

 By Johan Purnomo and Tommy Ardiansyah

-BANDUNG, Indonesia, March 11 (Reuters) - It sounds like a riddle - what feet can be used to make shoes to put on your feet?
+BANDUNG, Indonesia (Reuters) - It sounds like a riddle - what feet can be used to make shoes to put on your feet?

 Nurman Farieka Ramdhany, a 25-year-old entrepreneur in the Indonesian city of Bandung, thinks he has come up with a cost-effective answer that promotes sustainability: skin taken from the feet of chickens.